micmejia/bible-dump/NKJV/Jeremiah/Jer 1.md

 See, I have this day set you over the nations and over the kingdoms, To root out and to pull down, To destroy and to throw down, To build and to plant."

 ###### 11
 Moreover the word of the Lord came to me, saying, "Jeremiah, what do you see?"
-And I said, "I see a [^c]branch of an almond tree."
+And I said, "I see a branch of an almond tree."

 ###### 12
-Then the Lord said to me, "You have seen well, for I am [^d]ready to perform My word."
+Then the Lord said to me, "You have seen well, for I am ready to perform My word."

 ###### 13
 And the word of the Lord came to me the second time, saying, "What do you see?"
 And I said, "I see a boiling pot, and it is facing away from the north."